mickelonius/refs/ml/reinforcement-learning/grokking-rl/ch3.md

 that to feed to policy improvment every step.

-In fact, with this method, we don't even need to deal with policies at all, we just iterate the _V_ and policyless _Q_ functions to get the optimal set of actions per state:
+In fact, with this method, we don't even need to deal with policies at all, we just iterate the _V_ and _Q_ functions to get the optimal set of actions per state:

 $$
 \begin{align}